 Ethno Tsiskvili restaurant on Beliashvili Street, Dighomi district, is the most famous place where to see Georgian dance in Tbilisi and listen to folk music while enjoying delicious local cuisine in an ambient environment.
 Here, everything screams Georgia, starting from the ethnographic decor items to the famous Blue Tabla tablecloth.
 So what to expect from the evening spent in Ethno Tsiskvili restaurant?
 Continue reading my full review.

-I was a guest of Ethno Tsiskvili Restaurant, but all opinions are, as always, my own.
+Discalimer: I was a guest of the property, but all opinions are, as always, my own.

 What is Ethno Tsiskvili restaurant all about?

 The word “tsiskvili” in Georgian means a watermill.
 Back in the 90s, at the spot of the restaurant, was an old watermill.
 Today, it is incorporated into the design of the restaurant and determined the name.
 The complex is part of Tsiskvili Group management and has several other venues scattered across the city.

 The natural relief of the watermill, along with its waterfall, has been preserved, which creates a breezy environment during hot summer days.

 Since its opening in 2002, the restaurant has evolved in three different venues within its territory – Wine Yard, Beer Square, and Ethno Tsiskvili restaurant.

 As I mentioned above, you feel the Georgian spirit everywhere, starting from the entrance of the courtyard featuring a typical Georgian house exterior.
 Even the waiters and waitresses wear traditional Georgian clothes – Chokha.

 Additionally, one of the best features of the Tsiskvili restaurant is that it provides a space to see Georgian dance shows and listen to Georgian folk music every evening.

 Note: The restaurant has a dress code – business casual.
 I recommend making prior reservations as it gets fully booked very often.